ibm-cloud-docs/transit-gateway/tg-vpe.md

 ## Setting up a VPE gateway for the {{site.data.keyword.tg_short}} service
 {: #vpe-setup}

-Follow instructions in [Getting started](/docs/vpc?topic=vpc-about-vpe#vpe-getting-started) for VPE for VPC to create and confirgue a VPE gateway for the {{site.data.keyword.tg_short}} service offering.
+Follow instructions in [Getting started](/docs/vpc?topic=vpc-about-vpe#vpe-getting-started) for VPE for VPC to create and configure a VPE gateway for the {{site.data.keyword.tg_short}} service offering.

 ### Using the CLI
 {: #tgw-cli}